Knightrobber/K-Means/README.md

 # K-Means
 Implemented K-Means algorithm from scratch

-Check the results and images
+Checkout the results and images